yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

     ## [1] "Weightlessness"       "Farmers Earn Livings" "Hello There Babushka"
     ## [4] "Stop That Thing"      "Session 1"            "Cryin' Alone"

-The levels of `title` are reordered so that the mean of artist\_hotttnesss are in descending order.
+The levels of `title` are reordered, so that the mean of artist\_hotttnesss are in descending order.

 -   Reorder the `artist_name` by another variable `artist_hotttnesss`